 Moist foods are not as high in fibre as dry foods.
-Insectivores diet is made up of approximately 15% fibre – a lot compared to the percentage of fibre found in most foods and especially in moist foods.
+Hedgehogs need approximately 15% of fibre in their diet – a lot compared to the percentage of fibre found in most foods and especially in moist foods.

 Remove any uneaten moist food after about four hours.

 Moist food shouldn’t make the majority of a pygmy hedgehog’s diet – If given only soft foods, hedgehogs’ teeth might start decaying.
 That said, if your hog has dental problems, it is best to stick to soft foods.

 Some foods can make your hedgehog very ill

 What can hedgehogs not eat: